soufianeharzi/java-spring-tutorials/02-spring-scheduling-tasks/README.md

 ### Scheduling options

-- `fixedRate`     run at fixed intervals from the start of each invocation.
+- `fixedRate` - Run at fixed intervals from the start of each invocation.
-- `fixedDelay`    run at fixed intervals from the end of each invocation.
+- `fixedDelay` - Run at fixed intervals from the end of each invocation.
-- `cron`          use cron expressions for complex schedules.
+- `cron` - Use cron expressions for complex schedules.
-- `initialDelay`  delay before the first execution.
+- `initialDelay` - Delay before the first execution.

 ## Running